danieli1818/bacon-distance/README.md

-# Bacon Distance Project - Milestone #2
+# Bacon Distance Project - Milestone #3

 ## 🎯 Objective
-The goal of this milestone is to use the scripts created in the previous milestones in a web app to calculate bacon distances of actors.
+The goal of this milestone is to run the previous milestone's web app in a docker container.

 ## 🧱 Project Structure (Current Stage)
 Milestone-0 focuses on creating the foundational database using a Python script called `generate_db.py`.